- Minnesota homeowners in 13 metro cities will need to get a professional seller inspection before they sell their home.

 - City of St. Louis Park Property Maintenance inspection

-- City of St. Paul Truth in Sale of Housing disclosure form
+- City of St. Paul Truth in Sale of Housing disclosure report

 - City of South St. Paul Time-of-Sale Housing inspection

 Additionally, several cities don’t require a traditional TISH inspection, but they do require sellers to order an inflow/infiltration inspection to check for excess flow of clear water into the city’s sewer system: